Sohji Izumi

 Sohji Izumi (和泉 崇司, Izumi Sôji) is a Japanese actor.

 Izumi was born in Hiroshima, Japan in 1988.
-He started Javelin throw when he was in high school, and placed 4th in Hiroshima prefecture and 8th in Chugoku Area.

-While studying in the University of Central Arkansas, he broke school record and received athletic scholarship until his graduation.
-He participated in the United States ARMY ROTC and received basic military leadership training such as Land Navigation, Field Operation Training, Water Survival Training, Rappelling, and Firearms Training.
+He competed in javelin throwing in high school, placing 4th in Hiroshima prefecture and 8th in Chugoku Area.
+While studying at the University of Central Arkansas, he broke the school record and received an athletic scholarship.
+He participated in the United States Army ROTC program and received basic military training.
 He also completed the Emergency Medical Technician training at the local fire station, and Advanced Life-support training at the Tokyo Fire Department.

-In 2012, Izumi started his acting career after his graduation of Graduate School.
+Izumi began acting in 2012 after completing graduate school.

-He is best known for his roles as Carlito in the drama Angel Heart which is the after story of City Hunter written by Tsukasa Hojo.
+He is best known for his roles as Carlito in the drama Angel Heart, a sequel to City Hunter by Tsukasa Hojo.